 How to install Perl modules via the command line (Linux-based systems)Before installing Perl modules for the first time, you'll need to ensure that the CPAN Perl Module installer has been installed, to do this from the command line (bash):

 Once complete, at the cpan prompt, type o conf commit to save settings, followed by quit to exit the cpan prompt.

 You'll only need to do the above once.
 Once CPAN has been installed, installing a Perl module is as simply as entering the following command from the command line:

 How to install Perl modules via ActivePerlActivePerl comes with a Perl Package Manager (PPM) utility which allows you to easily install additional Perl modules.

-Instructions for how to install Perl modules via PPM may be found in our Install & Configure Perl on Windows guide.
+Instructions for how to install Perl modules via PPM may be found in our How to Install & Configure Perl on Windows guide.

 Vendor documentation on how to use the PPM tool may also be found here

 How to install Perl modules via CygwinOpen the Cygwin Terminal, and type: